 “Mr. Case champions libraries as vital for society in promoting discovery, inclusion, community engagement, and talent development,” Johnson says.
 “I look forward to his contributions in further distinguishing academic excellence and student success at UCF.”

 As the founding dean of UCF libraries, Case will work with faculty, staff, students and other stakeholders to reimagine how the libraries can energize and advance the university’s academic enterprise.
+During the interview process Case revealed much about his vision, strategic plans, and passion for developing the “library as a catalyst for innovation.”

 Case’s more than 30 years of leadership at large public research universities include serving as head of Arts and Humanities at the University of Michigan Library and as head of Linguistics and West European Languages at the Ohio State University Libraries.
 He has also worked in libraries at Indiana University and UCLA.
 Case is a member of the global and North America advisory boards for Cambridge University Press.